fwoerister/ckanext-versioned-mongodatastore/README.rst

 ---------------
 For running the MongoDb datastore two settings have to configured in your CKAN's configuration file:

-    # set the datastore write url to your new MongoDB datastore

     ckan.datastore.write_url = mongodb://[datastorehost]:27017

-    # this configuration defines the URL of your querystore database

     ckan.querystore.url = [URL to your query store database]